 Legend has it that the early Google team would take a break

 from coding to admire a snapshot of that very dress.
+They would take efforts and time in analyzing the dress.
 Between debugging and

 downing cold brew coffee, they’d think…